ReluctantHacker/notes/physics/NewtonMechanics.md

 > [!NOTE]
 > Gravitational force is directly proportional to the masses of the objects.

 The idea is that if two objects attract each other, the force between them must be related to a certain "property" of the objects.
-This property is called "gravitational mass" (this newly hypothesized property is not the same as inertial mass, though for convenience we call it mass.
+This property is called **gravitational mass** (this newly hypothesized property is not the same as **inertial mass**, though for convenience we call it mass.
 Later, it will be proven that they are the same because gravitational force is equivalent to inertial force, as per Einstein's principle of equivalence in General Relativity.
 But here, we initially consider them as different properties).
 In fact, even in Newton's time, it was observed that when measuring gravity using devices like balances, gravitational mass was proportional to inertial mass.
-However, Newton did not delve deeply into their essence.
+Newton did infer that they are the same but didn't delve deeply into their essence.

 Combining these two principles above, we write the expression:
 ```math